 But this doesn’t mean that the food costs are unbearably high.
 The food is cheaper than in the Everest Base Camp and Annapurna Base Camp.
 The cost of a meal will range between 5$ – 10$.
 The varying cost is dependent upon the variety of food you want to eat as well as your appetite.

-Thus the total cost of food will be 20$-30$ for a day.
+Thus the total cost of food will be 20$ to 30$ for a day.
 A typical Nepalese breakfast will constitute bread, eggs and pulses.
 The lunch and dinner will generally be Dal Bhat.

 Drinks Cost During the Manaslu Trek